 Much of the public concern about the shooting of kangaroos stems from the killing of females and the resultant death of their joeys.
-The Australian National Codes of Practice (Commercial and Non-commercial) for the Humane Shooting of Kangaroos and Wallabies requires that if a shooter kills a female with pouch young, then they must kill the joey.
+The Australian National Code of Practice for the Humane Shooting of Kangaroos and Wallabies for Commercial Purposes (2020) and Australian National Code of Practice for the Humane Shooting of Kangaroos and Wallabies for Non-Commercial Purposes (2008) require that if a shooter kills a female with pouch young, then they must kill the joey.
 Depending on the size of the joey this is usually done by decapitation or a blow to the head.
 Larger young may be killed by shooting.
 If the shooter does not kill them, it is highly likely that dependent young will die of starvation, exposure or predation.

 The Code of Practice discourages shooters from shooting females carrying large pouch young.
-When females with young at foot are shot, the young tend to disperse and it is unlikely that these joeys will survive unless they are fully independent of their mothers.
-When females with pouch young are shot and their joeys have to be killed, the methods available to shooters are limited and their relative humaneness is not fully known.
-While commercial kangaroo shooters must receive training in shooting adult kangaroos and must pass a shooting competency test, they do not receive any training in how to kill joeys.
+When females with young at-foot are shot, the young tend to disperse, and it is unlikely that these joeys will survive unless they are fully independent of their mothers.
+When females with pouch young are shot and their joeys must be killed, the methods available to shooters are limited and their relative humaneness is not fully known.
+While commercial kangaroo shooters are required to undergo training in shooting adult kangaroos and must pass a shooting competency test, they do not receive any training in how to humanely kill joeys.
 A study has shown that current methods used to kill orphan joeys are relatively humane when carried out by skilled and experienced commercial shooters .
-However, it is recommended that all shooters be trained. competency assessed and monitored to ensure all orphan joeys are killed humanely.
+However, it is recommended that all shooters be trained, competency assessed and monitored to ensure all orphan joeys are killed humanely.
 Most shooters are unable to identify or catch at-foot orphan joeys who are likely to die from starvation, predation or exposure.